 4. The process of creating a promotion

-Having said this, let’s see which activities you need to do to build and launch an effective campaign:
+This is what you need to do to build and launch an effective campaign:

 1. Set your goals

-2. Define your promotion target audience
+2. Define your target audience and buyer persona

 To define your target audience as accurately as possible, you can build B2B and B2C Buyer Personas.